RobertTzc/SpeciesLabelTool/README.md

 glob

 ##Usage
-run the gui_ver2 by python
-After the GUI has brought up, click open_folder
-Choose project5_inference_height\image and click open after finished annoted one image it will stop, click next image
+For Windows:
+using cmd to open terminal
+cd to current folder
+run "pip install -r requirements.txt" open GUI.py using the same python you have installed packages click open file->open_dir find the target folder end up in image